alphagov/Test-Projects/Notify-Tech-Docs/source/documentation/python.md

 A unique identifier of the sender of the text message notification.
 To set this up:

-1. Log into your GOV.UK Notify account.
+1. Sign into your GOV.UK Notify account.
 1. Go to _Settings_.
-1. Check that you are in the correct service.
-If you are not, click _Switch service_ in the top right corner of the screen and select the correct one.
 1. Go to the _Text Messages_ section and click _Manage_ on the "Text Message sender" row.
 1. You can do one of the following:
   - copy the ID of the sender you want to use and paste it into the method